sjguyot/Calcul-on-the-Fibonacci-sequence/README.md

 # Calcul-on-the-Fibonacci-sequence
-calcul to find the circle number in the fibonacci sequence
+calcul to find circles numbers in the fibonacci sequence